Updated June 2021

 - Employees earning over $200,000 pay an additional .9%.

 - Employers are not responsible for contributing any additional amounts for these employees and there is no maximum taxable earnings limit.

-- For social security, the employer and employee each contribute 6.2% for a total of 12.4% up to a maximum taxable earnings amount of $127,200.
+- For social security, the employer and employee each contribute 6.2% for a total of 12.4% up to a maximum taxable earnings amount that's updated each year.

 - FUTA is set at 6.0% with a maximum taxable earnings amount of $7,000.

 - However, if an employer pays their SUTA tax on time, they can receive up to a 5.4% deduction, taking the rate down to 0.6%.

 - State income tax and SUTA rates are set by each individual state.